Industrial Vacuum Cleaners

 Bagged Central Vacuum Systems are the cleanest and most hygienic way of capturing and disposing of dirt, dust, and debris.
 The incoming suction from the central vacuum system carries the dirt and other debris directly into a disposable bag, as seen below.
 Bags trap dust, dirt, and debris as well as 99.9% of microscopic particles and allergens.
 The use of a bag system increases the life of the motor and removes the need for venting the system.

-Bags come in a variety of filtration levels such as standard, micro-lined, and HEPA.
+Bags come in a variety of filtration levels such as standard, micro-lined, and high efficiency particulate air (HEPA).
 They are available in cloth or paper and should be emptied when half or three quarters full.

 Bagless Central Vacuum Systems are easy to use and less expensive to maintain.
 They run at peak suction power even when the canister is nearly full.
 The system is dumped by unlatching the canister and emptying the contents.